Ne0bliviscaris/Job-Search-Tool/README.md

     - Note field for feedback
     - Mark as interesting, prefferable 1-5 stars ranking

+## Cloud related issues
+#### Session and data access:
+- Introduce session for admin user
+- Columns not for public info available only for admin
+- Saving data/files available only for admin
 #### Move to docker container and host it remotely
 - Run updater on a scheduler

 # Ideas for the future:
 - Scrape each interesting offer (3+ stars)